 How to save selection or entire workbook as PDF in Excel?

-You can save worksheets as PDF easily with Save as command if you are using Excel 2010 or Excel 2007 SP2.
-However, you may only want to save or export selected ranges as PDF, or save the whole workbook but not only current worksheet as PDF.
-How will deal with it?
+In many cases, you may only want to save or export selected ranges as PDF, or save the whole workbook but not only current worksheet as PDF.
+How to deal with it?

 Step 1: Select the ranges that you will save as PDF file.